 - OpenSprinkler is NOT waterproof.
-For outdoor use, please use a waterproof enclosure. - · International customers: please use a 24V AC transformer compatible with your country's powerline voltage standard.
-Failure to observe the powerline voltage standard can result in damage to your controller and sprinkler valves.
+For outdoor use, please use a waterproof enclosure. - International customers: for OpenSprinkler AC, please use a 24V AC transformer compatible with your country's powerline voltage standard.
+Failure to observe the powerline voltage standard can result in damage to your controller.
+For OpenSprinkler DC, the package includes a universal 9V DC power adapter (however, you may need a plug converter).